Postgraduate Research: How to Apply

-All postgraduate research applications to DCU are processed online through the Postgraduate Applications Centre (PAC) at the following website www.pac.ie.
-Before applying, we recommend that you read the information below.
-General information on making an application to PAC is available from the Registry website.
+All postgraduate research applications to DCU are processed through the University's Student Application Portal.
+Before making an application, we recommend that you read the information below.
+General information on making an application is available from the Registry website.

-All formal DCU research degree applications made via PAC require the following:
+All formal DCU research degree applications submitted online require the following: